Taking out your superannuation

 If you believe that you may be able to withdraw against preserved contributions as a result of financial hardship or other compassionate grounds, it is advisable to familiarise yourself with what is considered to be financial hardship or a compassionate reason.
 This includes the following:

-Severe financial hardship: There are two requirements that have to be met when it comes to severe financial hardship.
+Severe financial hardship: There are two requirements that have to be met regarding severe financial hardship.
 This includes:

 - You need to have been getting a social security pension or benefits for a period of at least 26 weeks